leungwensen/palettes/README.md

 ### UI / interaction

 - [x] copy color to clipboard
+- [x] palettes LOAD / SAVE to localStorage, etc.
 - [ ] load palette from image
 - [ ] label in color blocks should switch color according to color
-- [ ] palettes COPY / SAVE to cache, etc.
 - [ ] current palette save to localStorage
 - [ ] ...